prody/ProDy/doc/examples/proteins/biomolt.rst

 Output
 -------------------------------------------------------------------------------

-An :class:`~prody.atomic.AtomGroup` instance that contains the multimer coordinates.
+An :class:`~.AtomGroup` instance that contains the multimer coordinates.

 ProDy Code